jonburdon/race-hub/README.md

 | isvirtual  | BooleanField | null=True, blank=True, default=False |

 **Event model**

+Sometimes referred to in the user dashboard front end as the 'parent event.'
+This contains overall information about the event over time.

 | Key in db | Field Type | Validation |
 |---|---|---|